gregorio-project/hyphen-la/patterns/generation/README.md

 ## Generation of hyphenation patterns for classical Latin

-1. Create a list `index_verborum` of about 2000 Latin words without inflected forms and without hyphenations, but containing information about the inflection class and hyphens in compound words and with special orthographic conventions.
+1. We maintain a list `index_verborum` of about 3500 Latin words without inflected forms and without hyphenations, but containing information about the inflection class and hyphens in compound words and with special orthographic conventions.
-Orthographic variants can easily be created later.
 The exact format of the word list is described below.

-2. Run the script `flexura.lua` on this list, which creates all possible inflected forms, for example *laudō, laudās, laudat, ..., laudābō, ..., laudāvī, ..., laudātus, laudāta, laudātum, ...* from input `laudō`.
+2. Run the script `flexura.lua` on this list, which creates all possible inflected forms, for example *laudō, laudās, laudat, …, laudābō, …, laudāvī, …, laudātus, laudāta, laudātum, …* from input `laudō`.
 These forms are stored in `index_formarum`.

 3. Run the script `divisio.lua` on the output of step 2 to hyphenate all the forms according to the basic rules.
 This is easy as the input list uses *i* and *u* only as vowels.
-This yields *lau-dō, lau-dās, ...*.
+This yields *lau-dō, lau-dās, …*.

 4. Create orthographic variants by means of the script `variatio.lua`: `vī-vō` → *vi-vo, vī-vō, ui-uo, uī-uō*; `jūs-tus` → *jus-tus, jūs-tus, jūs-tŭs,